kihuynh/anagrams/README.md

   - Input2: 'brt'
   - Result: "You'll need a vowel"
 4. Will check if words are antigrams
+  - Input1: 'beep'
+  - Input2: 'mort'
+5. Takes into account for multiple words being an anagram
-  - Input1: 'bye'
+  - Input1: 'the eyes'
-  - Input2: 'felicia'
+  - Input2: 'they see'
-5. Fifth test

 ## Technologies Used